-reserve Does not release the PSB immediately from the PPAR configuration but just reserves it for releasing.
+reserve Does not release the PSB immediately from the PPAR

+configuration but just reserves it for releasing.
 After it is reserved, when the specified PPAR is stopped, the PSB is released from the PPAR configuration and set in system board pool state.

 -c disconnect Releases the PSB from the PPAR configuration and sets it to assigned state.
 If you omit the -c option, -c disconnect is assumed specified. -c reserve Reserves the releasing of PSB.
 If you omit the -c option, -c disconnect is assumed specified. -c unassign Releases the PSB completely from the PPAR configuration and sets it to system board pool state.
-If you omit the $-c$ option, $-c$ disconnect is assumed specified. -f Releases the specified PSB forcibly.
-Caution - Releasing a PSB from PPAR forcibly by using the -f option may lead to serious problems on a process to which the CPU bound or on a process that is accessing to the device.
+If you omit the -c option, -c disconnect is assumed specified. -f Releases the specified PSB forcibly.
+Releasing a PSB from PPAR forcibly by using the -f option may lead to serious problems on a process to which the CPU bound or on a process that is accessing to the device.
 For this reason, we recommend that users do not use the -f option during normal operation.
 If you specify the -f option, be sure to check the conditions of PPAR and business processes. -h Displays the usage.
-Specifying this option with another option or operand causes an error. -n Automatically responds to prompt with "n" (no).
+Specifying this option with another option or operand causes an error.